SecureHats/security-copilot/Lesson 1/README.md

 ![logo](/images/sh-banner.png)
 =========
-# Microsoft CoPilot for Security
+# Microsoft Copilot for Security

 #### 🎓 Level: 100 (Beginner)
 #### ⌛ Estimated time to complete this lab: 20 minutes

 ## Lesson 1

-In this first lesson, we will cover the basics of creating a plugin for Microsoft CoPilot for Security.
+In this first lesson, we will cover the basics of creating a plugin for Microsoft Copilot for Security.
 By the end, you'll understand the essential parts needed to make a plugin and be able to use the template we provide.

-Microsoft CoPilot for Security comes with some pre-made plugins that users or organizations can turn on.
+Microsoft Copilot for Security comes with some pre-made plugins that users or organizations can turn on.
 But you can also make your plugin, which we'll focus on.

 Creating a plugin for an AI platform might seem daunting at first.
 I felt the same way, but breaking it down into smaller steps made it much more manageable.
 Let's dive in and make it easier to understand.

 ## Developing a Plugin

-A plugin for Microsoft CoPilot for Security consists of two main components:
+A plugin for Microsoft Copilot for Security consists of two main components:

 OpenAPI Specification:
   This component describes how the API of the plugin works.
 It defines the endpoints, request and response formats, authentication mechanisms, and any other relevant details about the plugin's API.